MJR009/BP_Jabukod/README.md

 </br>
 </br>
-Also, due to several deprecation warnings shown during the build of the ANTLR4 runtime, build is not processed without warnings.
+Also, due to several deprecation warnings shown during the build of the ANTLR4 runtime, the build is not processed without warnings.
 For this compiler they pose no limitation to intended functionality.

 ### Running